 What are your decluttering from your kitchen?
 What is your best tip for keeping your kitchen organized?

-If you missed any of the previous declutter and organizing challenges, read of them on the Organize Your Life in 52 Weeks page.
+If you missed any of the previous declutter and organizing challenges, read of them on the Organize Your Life Series.